Bodera/quickCourse_DesignPatterns/java/designs-pattern-in-java/creational-patterns/Singleton/Singleton.md

 ## Motivation

-The motivation for using this pattern is due by some components that are unique for whole system.
+The motivation for using this pattern is due by some components that are unique for whole system lyfecycle.

 - Database repository